2600hz/kazoo/applications/callflow/doc/flush_dtmf.md

 #### Schema

-Validator for the flush_dtmf callflow's data object
+Validator for the flush_dtmf callflow data object